Chicago Formatting Guidelines | 18th Edition

 The Chicago Manual of Style is primarily intended for authors of book-length works and for those publishing academic journal articles.
 When it comes to student essays, The Chicago Manual of Style uses the Turabian method for formatting.
 Kate Turabian was an educator at the University of Chicago who contributed to The Chicago Manual of Style.
 Her book, A Manual for Writers of Research Papers, Theses, and Dissertations, was originally published in 1937 and is currently in its ninth edition.
-A Manual for Writers has been updated to be compatible with the 17th edition of The Chicago Manual of Style.
+A Manual for Writers was last updated to be compatible with the 17th edition of The Chicago Manual of Style, but the guidelines remain the same for the 18th edition.

 Title Page